bifurcationkit/DDEBifurcationKit.jl/docs/src/eigensolver.md

 # Eigen solvers (Eig)

-See also [Eigen solvers](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/eigensolver/) for more information, for example to implement your own.
+See also [Eigen solvers](https://bifurcationkit.github.io/BifurcationKitDocs.jl/stable/eigensolver/) for more information, for example on how to implement your own.